seasketch/geoprocessing/website/docs/tutorials/newproject.md

 How you intend to use your data will determine what form the data needs to be in.

-#### Examples By Use Case

-- Do you have vector data?
+- Do you have a vector dataset?
   - Does it have a single data class?
-    - Is it one file with one data class?
-    - Is it one file with multi-class attribute, of which you only need one?
-      - create a new dataset with
   - Does it have multiple data classes?
     - Is it one data class per file?
-    - I sit one data class per layer within file?
+    - Is it one data class per layer within file?
     - Does it have multiple data classes within one layer with an attribute to differentiate them?
-- Do you have raster data?
+- Do you have raster dataset?
   - Does it have a single data class?
     - Is it one file with one data class?
   - Does it have multiple data classes?